cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Parameters:
 - params, the MHF parameters established out of band
+- Nh, the output size of the Hash function

 Input:
 - pwdU, an opaque byte string containing the user's password